 The type and level of personal information we collect varies, for example:

-- Identity – names, date of birth, gender, candidate number, passport, birth certificate.
+- Identity – names, date of birth, gender, candidate number, passport, birth certificate, driving license.

-- Contact – e-mail address, address, telephone number, marital status, next of kin.
+- Contact – e-mail address, address, telephone number, marital status, next of kin, dependants, emergency contact details.

 - Assessment – examination history, subject, grade, type of qualification and centre.

-- Pupil – Unique Candidate Identifier (UCI), centre number, admission number, year group, registration group, teacher name, class, supervisor name, ethnicity, eligibility for free school meals.
+- Pupil – Unique Candidate Identifier (UCI), centre number, admission number, year group, registration group, teacher name, class, supervisor name, ethnicity, eligibility for free school meals, FSM6, pupil premium indicator, SEN status, LEA care status.

 - Financial – bank account details.